folio-org/folio-org.github.io/reference/api/endpoints.md

 The correlation is handled via [folio-tools/api-doc](https://github.com/folio-org/folio-tools/blob/master/api-doc/api_doc.py) (search for "interface").

 For some repositories (see this page [source-code](https://raw.githubusercontent.com/folio-org/folio-org.github.io/refs/heads/master/reference/api/endpoints.md) "reposNoInterface" for the list) the "interface" is not relevant as these modules do not have a ModuleDescriptor.
+Also "edge" modules do not provide interfaces.
 These are marked with "[not relevant]".

 Show the table column "Interface" and sort by that column.
 For example, see the set of modules that implement the "`_timer`" interface.